cycodehq/cycode-cli/README.md

 1. Open your command line or terminal application.

-2. Execute the following command:
+2. Execute one of the following commands:

-   `pip3 install cycode`
+   - `pip3 install cycode` - to install from PyPI
+   - `brew install cycode` - to install from Homebrew

 3. Navigate to the top directory of the local repository you wish to scan.